daedaleanai/stm32f103_xvcusb/README.md

 PA9 is a 921600 8N1 serial debug output.

-PC13 toggles on each XVC connection.
+PC13 toggles on each XVC command.